-Section 8B.20 Pavement Markings
+Section 8B.16 Pavement Markings

-All highway-rail grade crossing pavement markings shall be retroreflectorized white.
+All highway-rail grade crossing markings shall be retroreflectorized white.
 All other markings shall be in accordance with Part 3.

-Pavement markings in advance of a highway-rail grade crossing shall consist of an X, the letters RR, a no-passing marking (two-lane highways where centerline markings are used), and certain transverse lines as shown in Figures 8B-6 and 8B-7.
+Pavement markings in advance of a highway-rail grade crossing shall consist of an X, the letters RR, a no-passing marking (two-lane highways), and certain transverse lines as shown in Figures 8B-2 and 8B-3.